Redd-15/Robosoccer---Server/RobosoccerServerDocumentation.md

 -   **Type**: `receiveRoom`
 -   **Payload**: `Room`
 -   **Description**: Sent to all clients in a room whenever the room's state changes.
 This includes player joining/leaving, team changes, game start/end, and game state updates during gameplay.
 To receive these updates, clients must subscribe to a socket event with the name equal to their `roomId`.
+**Note**: While the server uses Socket.IO rooms internally to partition traffic, the event name you should listen for is always `receiveRoom`.
 ### `GameOver`

 -   **Type**: `gameOver`